-The 2017 Financial Plan is built on the budget parameters adopted in 2016 with a focus on long-term strategic planning with incremental tax increases for all components of the budget.
+The 2017-2026 Financial Plan is built on the budget parameters adopted in 2016 with a focus on long-term strategic planning with incremental tax increases for all components of the budget.
 The budget proposed provides stability for the City's citizens while providing adequate funding for all levels of City services.
 This includes funding for:

-- Base operating service levels, - o Capital renewals and improvements, - o Moderate increases to service levels, and - One-time operating projects and initiatives.
+- Base operating service levels,

+- Capital renewals and improvements,

+- Moderate increases to service levels, and

+- One-time operating projects and initiatives.

-The Financial Plan proposed provides an overall tax increase that falls in line Council's budget parameters, with a proposed 2017 tax increase between 2.5 to 3 per cent.
-The City realized some exceptional non-market change tax revenues this year totaling \$505,000; half of this was related to a one-time realignment project by BC Assessment Authority.
-This additional revenue allows the City to fund additional ongoing new service levels that focus on supporting ongoing development in the community, as well as increases to parks amenities services and additional funding to ensure that the City's core assets are maintained.
+The approved 2017 Financial Plan provides an overall tax increase of 2.5% which falls in line Council's budget parameters.
+The City realized some exceptional non-market change tax revenues this year totaling

+\$505,000; half of this was related to a one-time realignment project by BC Assessment Authority.
+This additional revenue allows the City to fund additional ongoing new service levels that focus on supporting ongoing development in the community, increases fire services particularly in the south, as well as increases to parks amenities services and additional funding to ensure that the City's core assets are maintained.

-Included in the 2017 proposed tax increase is a 1 per cent tax increase which is allocated directly into the capital plan for community infrastructure renewals and enhancements.
+Included in the 2017 proposed tax increase is a 0.75 per cent tax increase which is allocated directly into the capital plan for community infrastructure renewals and enhancements.
 The City is focused on incrementally increasing this capital funding to ensure ongoing investment in the City's core assets to ensure ongoing service delivery.
 This incremental tax increase for capital is becoming a popular method for local governments to fund capital investment, as it avoids the requirement to fund capital solely through external borrowing or not having funding to upgrade capital assets which leads to increased costs in the future and reduced service levels.